Equilibrium

-These ceramic forms are created without interruption — in one breath, in a process where speed, balance, and the moment itself matter.
-There is no room for stopping or correcting: everything happens in a single continuous session, where every mistake becomes part of the form’s movement, and every hesitation becomes a step toward stability.
-I work with a clay body that records the motion of the hand, the imprint of the fingers.
-The vessels are assembled without slip or tools.
-If the object begins to lean, I continue shaping in that direction, allowing the material to dictate the next step as I search for equilibrium.
+These ceramic forms are created without interruption — in one breath, through a process in which speed, balance, and the moment are essential.
+There is no room here for stopping or correcting: everything happens in a single continuous session, where every mistake becomes part of the movement of the form, every uncertainty a step toward stability.
+I work with a ceramic body that records the movement of the hand, the fingerprints.
+The vases are assembled without the use of slip or tools.
+If an object begins to lean to one side, I continue sculpting in that direction, allowing the material to determine the next step, searching for balance.
+The entire process of making is visible in the work — distortions, compressions, elongated lines, and unexpected bends are the result of a search for stability within movement.
+Balance emerges as a temporary point in a series of attempts to hold the form.

 Black stoneware | 40×32×19 cm | 2025